 Protect yourself and your family from influenza

-In addition to getting vaccinated, many of the tactics we practiced to prevent COVID also work to protect against the flu, including:
+In addition to getting vaccinated, many of the tactics we practiced to prevent COVID during the worst days of the pandemic also work to protect against the flu:

 - Avoid touching your face

-- Clean and disinfect high-traffic surfaces, like countertops, regularly
+- Clean and disinfect high-traffic surfaces, like countertops

 - Cover your nose and mouth when you cough or sneeze

 - Stay in good overall health with diet and exercise

 - Wash your hands (or using sanitizer if washing is not available)

 Finally, remember: If you are sick, stay home.